 What is Structural Engineering? ✎ Unraveling Engineering

 What is structural engineering?
 Engineering is usually a discipline that is hard for many of us to fully comprehend.
 Not because we aren’t smart enough, but because is not something we take the time to educate ourselves with.
-In my case, if anyone would even mention the word I would literally imagine random equations that I didn’t understand ?.
+In my case, if anyone would even mention the word I would literally imagine random equations that I didn’t understand.
 When I started getting involved in the industry, I realized it was much more than just math and it became a really interesting subject for me.
 Now everything I see makes me try to imagine the engineering behind it.

 Of course, the job that engineers do is much more complicated than this.
 Engineers find ways that require the least amount of resources to make operations or designs efficient and effective.
 This becomes very specific depending on the branch they specialize in.
 For that reason, this article will specifically explain structural engineering and why it is so important for the functionality of a city.
-So to answer our original question, What is structural engineering?
-Read on and you’ll find out ?.
+So, to answer our original question, What is structural engineering?
+Read on and you’ll find out.

 There is no Place Like Home

-We have heard this expression several times, and it has a lot of meanings depending on the situation each of us is living.
+We have heard this expression several times, and it has a lot of meanings depending on the situation each of us is living in.
 The feeling of having a place where you can finally unwind after a long day of work.
 Somewhere you are excited to arrive after a trip that made you miss your routine.
 A setting where you can build a family and share memories with them.
 Among other different situations that involve having a place to call home.

 However, have you ever wondered what your life would be like without a home?
-What if the place where you go to work suddenly didn’t exist.
+What if the place where you go to work suddenly didn’t exist?
 Imagine you have nowhere to go when you need to find shelter because it started to rain.
 Every day we interact with structures that we take for granted because they have existed since we have consciousness.
 The reason we emphasize this is to make you aware of the fact that architects along with structural engineers and other disciplines have been responsible for creating functional cities.
 Thanks to them we have places to live, generate businesses, and even recreate and educate our minds, among many other things.
-Basically without them, we would still be living in caverns.
+Basically, without them, we would still be living in caverns.

 Death (of Caves) is Only the Beginning

 Some say that the bases of structural engineering began when there were no longer enough caves to inhabit.
 The story goes that in 2700 B.C., the wise Imhotep was the first engineer known by name.
 If you are like me, and you’ve seen the multiple movies of The Mummy, you know Imhotep as a priest who was mummified alive and who will wake up at any moment to take revenge on humankind.
-Thank you, Hollywood ? !
+Thank you, Hollywood!
 However, Imhotep actually recorded the first vestiges of structural engineering for humanity in the construction of the stepped pyramid for Pharaoh Zoser.
 Today, the pyramids are a living and reliable example of the application of this science in the structures built by ancient civilizations.

 It is mind-blowing to think that such magnificent and durable structures were built so many years ago, isn’t it?
 Especially knowing they did not have the technology we have today.
 These times represented a milestone in the development of this branch of science.
 However, the applied techniques were invented in later civilizations such as the Greek and Roman.
 Moreover, their genesis goes back to even more remote ones such as Babylon, Phoenician and Egyptian.

 By the VIII century B.C., the Greeks built majestic buildings by borrowing many ideas from previous civilizations.
-This was the time when Greece had the City of Alexandria as its epicenter of constructive progress with included rich Museums and Libraries.
+This was the time when Greece had the City of Alexandria as its epicenter of constructive progress wich included rich Museums and Libraries.
 It is there that construction engineering began to be professionalized and several specialties appeared with it such as architecture, machinery for construction and therefore structural engineering.